-We entered into a secured Credit Agreement, dated as of December 11, 2017 ("New Credit Agreement"), which provides for a \$150.0 million revolving line of credit with a five year maturity and a \$785.0 million term loan with a seven year maturity which was funded at closing of the FH acquisition in full.
-We entered into the New Credit Agreement to fund acquisitions, such as the acquisition of FH, to support our operational growth initiatives and working capital needs, and for general corporate purposes.
-As of April 1, 2018, we had borrowings of \$823.6 million outstanding under our credit facility and \$85.9 million outstanding under letters of credit.
+We entered into a secured Credit Agreement, dated as of December 11, 2017 ("2017 Credit Agreement"), which provides for a \$150.0 million revolving line of credit with a five year maturity and a \$785.0 million term loan with a seven year maturity which was funded at closing of the FH acquisition in full.
+We entered into the 2017 Credit Agreement to fund acquisitions, such as the acquisition of FH, to support our operational growth initiatives and working capital needs, and for general corporate purposes.
+As of July 1, 2018, we had borrowings of \$827.6 million outstanding under our credit facility and \$76.8 million outstanding under letters of credit.

-The New Credit Agreement contains covenants that require, among other items, maintenance of certain financial ratios and also limits our ability to: enter into secured and unsecured borrowing arrangements; issue dividends to shareholders; acquire and dispose of businesses; invest in capital equipment; transfer assets among domestic and international entities; participate in certain higher yielding long-term investment vehicles; and issue additional shares of our stock which limits our ability to borrow under the credit facility.
+The 2017 Credit Agreement contains covenants that require, among other items, maintenance of certain financial ratios and also limits our ability to: enter into secured and unsecured borrowing arrangements; issue dividends to shareholders; acquire and dispose of businesses; invest in capital equipment; transfer assets among domestic and international entities; participate in certain higher yielding long-term investment vehicles; and issue additional shares of our stock which limits our ability to borrow under the credit facility.
 The primary financial covenant is first lien net leverage, a ratio of total secured debt (less cash and cash equivalents) to total earnings before interest expense, taxes, depreciation, and amortization based on the 12 months ended at the testing period.
-We were in compliance with all financial covenants related to our existing debt obligations at April 1, 2018 and we believe it is likely that we will continue to meet such covenants for at least the next twelve months from date of issuance of the financial statements.
+We were in compliance with all financial covenants related to our existing debt obligations at July 1, 2018 and we believe it is likely that we will continue to meet such covenants for at least the next twelve months from date of issuance of the financial statements.

-Our ratio of current assets to current liabilities was 2.0:1 as of April 1, 2018 reflected no change from December 31, 2017.
+Our ratio of current assets to current liabilities was 2.3:1 as of July 1, 2018, which reflected no change from December 31, 2017.

-As of April 1, 2018, cash, cash equivalents, and short-term investments totaled \$123.3 million, of which \$58.2 million is to be returned to Colfax.
+As of July 1, 2018, cash, cash equivalents, and short-term investments totaled \$69.0 million.
 These cash and cash equivalent balances are substantially all held in foreign bank accounts.
 This compares to \$110.4 million of cash, cash equivalents, and short-term investments as of December 31, 2017, substantially all of which was held in foreign bank accounts.
-The cash and cash equivalents located at our foreign subsidiaries may not be repatriated to the

-U.S. or other jurisdictions without certain tax implications.
+The December 31, 2017 balance included \$64.5 million which was to be returned to Colfax.
+The cash and cash equivalents located at our foreign subsidiaries may not be repatriated to the U.S. or other jurisdictions without certain tax implications.
 On a provisional basis, the Company does not expect to owe the one-time transition tax liability, based on foreign tax pools that are in excess of U.S. tax rates.
-We believe that our U.S. based subsidiaries, in the aggregate, will generate positive operating cash flows and in addition we may utilize our New Credit Agreement for U.S. based cash needs.
+We believe that our U.S. based subsidiaries, in the aggregate, will generate positive operating cash flows and in addition we may utilize our 2017 Credit Agreement for U.S. based cash needs.

-In 2018, we expect to generate positive cash flow from operating activities sufficient to support our capital expenditures and service our debt.
+In the second half of 2018, we expect to generate positive cash flow from operating activities sufficient to support our capital expenditures and service our debt.
 Based on our expected cash flows from operations and contractually available borrowings under our credit facility, we expect to have sufficient liquidity to fund working capital needs and future growth over at least the next twelve months from date of filing the 2017 financial statements.
 On February 28, 2018, we announced the suspension of our nominal dividend, as part of our capital deployment strategy.